aqlaboratory/openfold/README.md

 ([Rabe & Staats 2021](https://arxiv.org/pdf/2112.05682.pdf)), which
 enables inference on extremely long chains.

+We've modified FastFold's custom CUDA kernels to support in-place attention during inference and training.
+These use 4x and 5x less GPU memory than equivalent FastFold and stock PyTorch implementations, respectively.

 We also make available efficient scripts for generating alignments.
 We've used them to generate millions of alignments that will be released alongside original OpenFold weights, trained from scratch using our code (more on that soon).